Clicker Training for Birds

 Soon, your bird will independently monitor itself to stay in its assigned spot.

-Step 10: Try It Everywhere!
+Step 8: Try It Everywhere!

 Make sure your bird knows to follow the cue under all circumstances!
-Try it when you have people over or when the television is playing on the background, etc. Make sure your feathered friend repeats the behavior at all times.
+Try it when you have people over or when the television is playing in the background, etc. Make sure your feathered friend repeats the behavior at all times.

 And that’s all you need to know!
 Wasn’t too difficult, right?
 Conclusion: Clicker Training for Birds